 The Minnesota Board of Behavioral Health and Therapy (BBHT) exists to protect the public through the regulation of Licensed Professional Counselors (LPCs), Licensed Professional Clinical Counselors (LPCCs) and Licensed Alcohol and Drug Counselors (LADCs) in the state of Minnesota.
 Regulation is accomplished through licensure examination and renewal, as well as by the investigation of complaints.

 270 clock hours of alcohol and drug counseling course work

 880 hours alcohol and drug counseling practicum

 All of the educational requirements for the temporary permit must be completed through an accredited school.

 Temporary Permit Renewal Information

-All temporary permits expire July 31.
-The renewal application and renewal fee are due in the Board office (received or postmarked) thirty days before the permit expires, July 1.
-Renewal materials will be mailed at least 60 days before the permit expires to the permit holder's last known address.
+An online renewal or the renewal application and renewal fee are due by the permit expiration date.
+Renewal notices will be mailed at least 60 days before the permit expires to the permit holder's last known address.
 It is very important that the Board be kept updated with the most current address.
 The permit holder's failure to receive notice does not relieve the permit holder of the obligation to meet the renewal deadline and other requirements for the temporary permit.